 I think habits of effective writers aren’t always that obvious but you can find them littered across the internet in the hands of great writers on Twitter and other places writers hangout.
 They might not always say ‘HEY LISTEN UP DUDES, HERE’S A TIP THAT WILL SEE YOU RIGHT” (sometimes, sometimes, they do actually do this and when they do it is our duty to set down our tea, put down the gummyworms, and pay attention) but they are there, quietly showing us all the way and things we can try.
 Here are some things I’ve picked up during my time on the internet.
-I like to think this are both easy and not immediately obvious but I could be wrong.
+I like to think these are both easy and not immediately obvious but I could be wrong.

 1 That reading habit

 Look around you and you’ll see a similar vein that runs through all writers: we’re all avid readers.
 You don’t have to look far to see that this is true.
 I have over 300 books in my flat (last official count was somewhere in 2015) and I probably read at least a book a week on my slow weeks.
 Reading is my life, and it does more than just entertain me.
-I like to think we’re all sponges for great writing, and we can read a good book and appreciate the craft and absorb its power somehow (NB: I’ve just checked with somebody and apparently this is called learning).
+I like to think we’re all sponges for great writing, and we can read a good book and appreciate the craft and absorb its power somehow (NB: I’ve just checked with somebody and apparently this is called learning or something😂).

 There’s also another skill to learn when it comes to reading and writing, and that’s knowing when to stop.
 For me, I have to stop reading books of a similar nature (maybe within the same sub genre par exemplar) when I’m writing a first draft.
 I can read lots before, I often do, but once the green flag is dropped I have to focus.
 Other people have other methods.
 It’s important you find your own.